Viscaria Copper Project

 The Viscaria Project comprises three deposits: A Zone, B Zone, and D Zone containing 74 Mton of copper-bearing rock*.
 Copperstone is also investigating the opportunity to extract and recycle minerals from the existing waste rock deposit (4-5 Mton) and old tailings (+10 Mton).

 The A Zone is a copper-rich deposit with minor zinc and gold concentrations mined by LKAB and Outokumpu OYJ between 1983 and 1997.
 Development primarily consisted of underground mining utilizing sub-level stoping, among other methods.
 The A Zone mineralisation has been interpreted as a Volcanogenic Massive Sulphide (VMS) style deposit.

 B Zone is interpreted to be a second lens of the A Zone mineralisation.
 Some minor material was mined from one level of B Zone during the Outokumpu period with access via a development drive from the A Zone underground development.

 D zone (32.8 Mton copper-bearing rock*)

-D Zone is a copper and iron deposit and although directly adjacent to A Zone and B Zone, has a different mineralisation style.
-It has previously been interpreted as an IOCG style deposit, or a VMS deposit.
-D Zone has not been mined and constitutes a significant part of Copperstone´s life-of-mine plan at Viscaria, containing higher-than average copper grades and is hosted in magnetite that could prove to become a valuable by-product.
+D Zone is a copper and iron deposit and, although directly adjacent to A Zone and B Zone, has a different mineralisation style.
+It was previously interpreted as an IOCG style deposit or a VMS deposit.
+D Zone has not been mined and constitutes a significant part of Copperstone´s life-of-mine plan at Viscaria, containing higher-than-average copper grades and is hosted in magnetite that could become a valuable by-product.

 * For more detailed information, please refer to About Copperstone / Mineral Resources.